 It’s also a good idea to steer clear of useless authentication methods.
 For instance, text messages are never going to be the best method.
 A simple CAPTCHA is also not good enough, as that will only prevent botnet attacks and other automated attacks.
 Biometric identification is the surest, but it isn’t practical for many instances.
 The use of a USB token is probably the best path here.

 Finally, we have the human factor.
 As you might have noticed, all these methods require the hacker to trick the victim.
-Here’s a quick rule for you: If you click a link and are then directed to enter sensitive login credentials, check the URL at the top of the page to make sure you are communicating with the right website.
+Here’s a quick rule for you: If you click a link and are then directed to enter sensitive login credentials, check the URL at the top of the page.
+Also, make sure you are communicating with the right website.
 If you must enter such information, don’t use the link you have been sent!
 Go to the website through direct means and do things there.